-House Bill No. by Representative Mike Johnson aims to enhance the protection of confidential information related to victims of domestic violence, sexual assault, and human trafficking.
-The bill introduces penalties for the unlawful release, disclosure, transfer, or dissemination of such information, establishing a maximum imprisonment of one year, a fine of up to $2,500, or both for violators.
-It specifically amends existing laws to clarify that community-based shelters providing services to victims are not liable for any unlawful disclosures made by individuals in violation of these provisions.
+House Bill No. 98, introduced by Representative Mike Johnson, aims to enhance the protection of confidential information related to victims of domestic violence, sexual assault, and human trafficking.
+The bill amends existing laws to impose penalties for the unlawful release, disclosure, transfer, or dissemination of such information.
+Specifically, it establishes that individuals who intentionally disclose this information without proper authorization may face imprisonment for up to one year, a fine of up to $2,500, or both.
+Additionally, community-based shelters that provide services to victims are granted immunity from liability for any unlawful disclosures made by individuals in violation of this law.

 Statutes affected: